* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 Leftover risotto will last for 3-5 days in an airtight container in the fridge.
 Seafood risotto should be kept for a maximum of 3 days.
 If you’re planning ahead, cook the risotto for 10 minutes less than you normally would.
 Then when you reheat it, it won’t overcook.

-I like to spread my risotto out in a thin layer on a baking tray, but you can also just transfer it from the pan into serval smaller containers.
+Once you take the risotto off the stove, you want to cool it quickly so it stops cooking.
+I like to spread my risotto out in a thin layer on a baking tray, but you can also transfer it from the pan into several smaller containers.

 Never leave risotto out at room temperature for more than 2 hours (or 1 hour in hotter climates) – after this, it can start to harbor harmful bacteria.